 Graduates will emerge from the program with realistic ideas regarding how to implement their knowledge, skills, and values in a variety of settings.

-Drake's approach to the health sciences program is to expose students to and provide an understanding of the multiple roles, disciplines and professions associated with the health care system.
-The Clinical and Applied Sciences track is an excellent preparation for a career directed toward allied health (physician assistant, physical therapy, occupational therapy, audiology, clinical and laboratory sciences) and primary care (physicians, dentists, optometrists).
+Drake's approach to the Health Sciences program is to expose students to and provide an understanding of the multiple roles, disciplines and professions associated with the health care system.
+The Clinical and Applied Sciences track provides excellent preparation for a career in primary care (physicians, dentists, optometrists) and allied health (physician assistant, physical therapy, occupational therapy, audiology, clinical and laboratory sciences).
+The Clinical and Applied Sciences track also provides students who are interested in research with experiences that will prepare them for entry into research careers in the pharmaceutical industry or graduate education in the pharmaceutical and biomedical sciences (pharmacology, pharmaceutics, physiology).
 Employment opportunities available for graduates of the Health Services Management track include positions in the health insurance industry, public health agencies, hospital administration, health care management or health education.
-The Pharmaceutical Sciences track provides students with the academic and research experiences for entry into research careers in the pharmaceutical industry or graduate education in the pharmaceutical and biomedical sciences (pharmacology, pharmaceutics, physiology).
-The health sciences major also readies students for law school and a legal career linked to the health care system.
+The Health Sciences program also prepares students for law school and a legal career linked to the health care system.

 "This program's participants are analogous to stem cells 0 the various course work and experiences will allow students to identify and differentiate into roles within the healthcare field that fit their interests and skills"